salaboy/from-monolith-to-k8s/kind.md

 The cluster that you are creating will have 4 nodes, 3 workers and a control plane.
 This is to simulate a real cluster with a set of machines or virtual machines.
+Notice that you are also setting up an ingress controller and some port-mappings in order to be able to route traffic from your laptop to the cluster.

 ![KIND Cluster creation](imgs/kind-cluster-creation.png)